Skip to main content

 Fellows may complete additional coursework towards a master’s degree (see below).
 For the mentored research project, sufficient time, support and guidance are given during the fellowship program to allow for completion of meaningful work.

-Fellows’ main research projects may be part of a faculty member’s research program, or may be an independent project developed in conjunction with adolescent faculty.
+In years two and three, fellows will engage in their main research project or scholarly work.
+If selecting research, a fellow's main project may be part of a faculty member's research program or may be an independent project developed in conjunction with adolescent faculty.
 Examples of fellow projects include an analysis of data collected as part of a larger project on oral contraceptive adherence, interviews with adolescent cancer patients and their parents about fertility preservation, depo self-administration, adolescent preventive care in family medicine and the confluence of pregnancy and new HIV diagnosis in Western Kenya.
+If doing a research project, fellows are expected to create their research protocol, submit their IRB application, and collect data.
+Research findings are typically presented at national meetings and have resulted in first author of a manuscript submitted for publication.
+Other examples of scholarly work by fellows have included restructuring the curriculum of the Summer Adolescent Medicine Intensive for board review and immersion of the incoming fellow and participation in national committees

 Applications